-Meanwhile at the international level, the Food and Agriculture Organization (FAO) is supporting forest and landscape restoration in 18 countries, while the World Bank is promoting sustainable value chains for eight major agricultural commodities.
-A new green fund for ecosystem-based adaptation is also set to begin operation in 2021.
+Meanwhile at the international level, the Food and Agriculture Organization (FAO) is supporting forest and landscape restoration in 18 countries.
+IUCN operates this green fund for ecosystem-based adaptation, while the World Bank and partners are working to promote sustainable value chains for eight major agricultural commodities.

 FAO and UNCCD have identified several work streams that policymakers can unleash to mobilize resources to support FLR: